A sequence is built up with "events".

 By default, sub-tracks use the same MIDI channel as their parent track, but you can change this too.

-You can also set a track's MIDI channel to "Per Part" so you can define the MIDI channel per part via the part's context menu -> Choose MIDI Channel.
+You can also set a track's MIDI channel to "Per Clip" so you can define the MIDI channel per clip via the clip's context menu -> Choose MIDI Channel.

-And if you set a part's MIDI channel to "Per Event", well then you can define the MIDI channel on event level.
+And if you set a clip's MIDI channel to "Per Event", well then you can define the MIDI channel on event level.